 Magnetic Susceptibility Measurement

 Basically, there is a sensor in an oscillator circuit.
-It produces a low energy alternating magnetic field.
-Any material which has magnetic susceptibility, when placed near the region of sensor, it will result in change in frequency of oscillator.
+It delivers a low energy alternating magnetic field.
+Any material which has magnetic susceptibility, when put close to the district of sensor, it will result in change in recurrence of oscillator.

-The information of pulsed frequency is converted into magnetic susceptibility by the electronics.
-There are different methods used for the measurement of magnetic susceptibility.
+The information of pulsed frequency is changed over into magnetic susceptibility by the electronics.
+There are diverse strategies utilized for the estimation of magnetic susceptibility.
 They are Faraday’s scale, Guoy’s scale, inductive method using squid magnetometer and MR method.

 Magnetic Susceptibility Conclusion